untoxa/gb-photo/README.md

 Then run in MSYS2 command line:

     pacman -S python
+    pacman -S make
+    pacman -S nano

-It installs Python 3.
-For whatever the reason, installing pip is a pain under Windows, so get this script and run it:
+It installs Python 3, make and nano (text editor).
+For whatever the reason, installing pip is always a pain, so get this little script and run it:

     wget https://bootstrap.pypa.io/get-pip.py
     python3 get-pip.py